smiggiddy/kubernetes-the-hard-way/README.md

 > This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).

+I'm using this guide to bootstrap a k8s cluster on XCP-ng.
+I'm using this to prepare to study for CKA exam.

 # Kubernetes The Hard Way On VirtualBox

 This tutorial walks you through setting up Kubernetes the hard way on a local machine using VirtualBox.